johnlitz/ecm-chart/README.md

 The dates that are found without a dot are cycles start times that are predicted in the future.

 Please feel free to update my code to experiment and/or make it more accurate.
 This is by no means 100% accurate.

+Made with Python, Pandas, and matplotlib.
+Be sure to install all of them.